Seltus1/DevOps-Foundations-Course/Project/SUBMISSION_README.md

 <!-- Include explanation here -->
 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->

+--- commands are ran from the context of the project/
 ### Lessons Learned

 - What challenges did you encounter while working with Docker and CI/CD?